M-Stable/titanic-data-visualiser/README.md

 Don't worry if you haven't completed it!
 You're more than welcome to make an incomplete submission - just let us know when you submit your entry.

 Good luck and happy coding! :D

+## Findings

+Some data has missing Age and Cabin fields